Forming a company – what is a statement of capital?

 Share classes

-Companies with different share classes are required to give full details, including voting and dividend rights, redemption details, and any other relevant information about the rights, conditions and responsibilities placed on the holders of such shares.
+Companies with different share classes are required to provide full details, including voting and dividend rights, redemption details, and any other relevant information about the rights, conditions, and responsibilities associated with the holders of such shares.

 Paid and unpaid shares, currency